October 25, 2021

 We have dozens of guides on nutrition alone.
 We’ve created a grocery guide that you can take with you when you’re at the grocery store.
 It tells you KetoFLEX 12/3 approved foods.
 And we’ve got a library of amazing KetoFLEX 12/3 recipes that we’ve put together.

 We’ve got guides on exercise.
-We want you to learn what type of exercise yields the best benefit for brain health, how often you should be exercising, how to keep it fresh and fun.
-We also invite you to join our Friday yoga class with our very own Dr. Ram Rao, who, in addition to being a neuroscientist, he’s also a registered yoga teacher.
+We want you to learn what type of exercise yields the best benefit for brain health, how often you should be exercising, and how to keep it fresh and fun.
+We also invite you to join our Friday yoga class with our very own Dr. Ram Rao, who, in addition to being a neuroscientist, is also a registered yoga teacher.
 It’s so fun to take a yoga class focused on brain health, and it’s something a lot of our participants are enjoying.

 We have lots of guides on sleep.
 Learn how much sleep you should be getting each night.
 Many people struggle with getting restorative sleep.
 We have lots of tips for sleep hygiene.
 We also teach you how to rule out anything that interferes with getting enough oxygen at night, sleep apnea or other conditions.
 We have step-by-step instructions for that in our guides.